benmvp/slides/2018/ndcsydney/nav-react.md

   * Basically does similar things as Next.js but does it all at build time
   * It's all HTML, CSS & JS
   * Creates a progressive web app, with data-prefetching
+- Razzle is a library for bootstrapping server-side rendering
+  * Works with Vue, Angular & other libs as well
+  * You still figure out your framework, data fetching, etc
 - Lastly, you can roll your own solution
   * When you have a Node backend
   * Using Node server lib, like Express